OpenBankProject/Sofit/README.md

 individual transactions.

 transloadit.authkey can be obtained by registering at transloadit.com transloadit.addImageTemplate can be obtained by creating a template at transloadit.
-A sample template which resizes images to 250px width is :
+A sample template that resizes images to 250px width is :

 {
   "steps": {